pointninefour/example/content/about.md

 date: "2019-01-06T21:48:51-07:00"
 ---

-“Point Nine Four” is a reference to possibly the most well-known statistic in Australians sports.
+“Point Nine Four” is a reference to possibly the most well-known statistic in Australian sport.
 The question appears anywhere from pub trivia of a Tuesday night, all the way to a question on the 23rd season of Hot Seat.

 <strong>Q:</strong> “What was Sir Donald Bradman’s career batting average?”